titonobre/storybook-addon-angularjs/README.md

 # Storybook Addon for AngularJS (1.x)

 > **Note**
-> This addon is intended to be used with `@storybook/html`, available with Storybook 4.
+> This addon is intended to be used with `@storybook/html`, available since Storybook 4.

 ## Usage